krateoplatformops/oasgen-provider/README.md

 # Krateo OASGen Provider

-The Krateo OASGen Provider is a Kubernetes controller that generates Custom Resource Definitions (CRDs) and controllers to manage resources directly from OpenAPI Specification (OAS) 3.1 documents (with support for OAS 3.0).
+The Krateo OASGen Provider is a Kubernetes controller that generates Custom Resource Definitions (CRDs) and controllers to manage resources directly from OpenAPI Specification (OAS) 3.1 documents (with support for OAS 3.0, see [OAS 3.0 vs OAS 3.1 Support](#oas-30-vs-oas-31-support) section).
 It enables seamless integration of API-defined resources into Kubernetes environments.

 ## Summary